Take a free tour of First United Methodist Church at Chicago Temple “Chicago Chapel in the Sky”.

 Where: 77 W. Washington St., 312.236.4548

 When: Tours are available Tuesday through Saturday at 2 p.m. and Sunday after each worship service.
 Sunday worship Services are at 8:30 a.m. and 11 a.m.
-For holiday tours and for groups of 10 or more please contact the Church office.
+For groups of 10 or more please contact the Church office.
 This tour requires climbing a flight of stairs to reach the Sky Chapel.

 The carillon playlist changes monthly.